vmihailenco/taskq/README.md

 })
 ```

-Then in API you use the task to add messages/jobs to the queues:
+Then in an API binary you use tasks to add messages/jobs to queues:

 ```go
 ctx := context.Background()